 - Teens and young adults viewing sex as a “benefit” or product to be acquired rather than an act of intimacy.

-- Kids growing up thinking it’s their “right” to have it all right now, unable to exercise self-discipline or delay gratification.
+- Kids growing up thinking it’s their “right” to have it all right now, unable to exercise self-control or delay gratification.

 Whether we are parents, educators, or health professionals, helping our children develop the skills they will need to become responsible men and women can feel like swimming upstream against a cultural current that often has more time with our kids and many more resources than we do.
 We see the price our kids are paying in a world where their self-worth is assessed by how much stuff they have and how fast they can get their desires met.
 But what can we do?
 How do we create a family culture that supports our values and gives children the tools they need to grow into responsible adults?
 How do we prepare our kids to access the benefits of all our technology without becoming enslaved by it?